groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/eml-to-msg.md

         - icon: "far fa-file-EML"
           title: " About EML File Format"
           content: |
             EML file format represents email messages saved using Outlook and other relevant applications.
 Almost all emailing clients support this file format for its compliance with RFC-822 Internet Message Format Standard.
-Microsoft Outlook is the default software for opening EML message types.
+Microsoft Outlook is default software for opening EML message types.
 EML files can be used for saving to disc as well as sending out to recipients using communication protocols.

           link: "https://docs.fileformat.com/email/eml/"